Login

 Very effective

-How did the resource inform students’ understanding of food waste as a global vs local issue? local issues harder to find and explain than global
+How did the resource inform students’ understanding of food waste as a global vs local issue?
+We kept our learning to a local issue and linked it to our school lunches as well.

 Did the resource encourage new ways of thinking and talking about the value food?